 A numerical matrix of codon sequence alignment that is similar to the seqs matrix from the output of alignsim.
 The rows of the matrix should each correspond to an extant taxa and the columns should be the alignments sites.
 The entries of the matrix should be integers between 1 and 61 and they will be decoded in terms of the ordered IUPAC sense codon triplets.
-That is, 1=AAA, 2=AAC, treeInfo Phylogeny to be printed with the sequence.
-If unspecified (default = NA) a balanced phylogeny with branch length = 0.10 and number of extant taxa set as the number of rows of the input alignmentMatrix will be used.
+That is, 1=AAA, 2=AAC, anced phylogeny with branch length = 0.10 and number of extant taxa set as the number of rows of the input alignmentMatrix will be used.